Hannalysis/100DaysOfCode/README.md

  I started the day with reading up on API calls to get a better overall understanding (with python).
 As there was little actual coding on my part, I decided to come back to my CSS learning via The Odin Project site curriculum; meaning, we're onto the CSS project!

- Which, means practicing the CSS will come later as I needed to create the index.html file first, from scratch.
+ Which means practicing the CSS will come later as I needed to create the index.html file first, from scratch.
 So,  I spent the rest of my time populating the content in HTML, including high-level containers and a few mock-up images I made quickly in MS paint.
 This part has been pushed to my newly made repository (odin-landing-page).

   ------------